SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 ### Payload {#payload}

-The original MQTT messages are re-packed into MQTT Connect message format which includes the original payload and additional metadata fields.
+The original MQTT messages are re-packed into MQTT Service message format which includes the original payload and additional metadata fields.
 Assuming Java types, the packed message structure looks as follows:

 `MqttMessage`